straut12/sj4u-gh/_pages/ref/coding/python.md

 In Object Oriented Programming (OOP) you try and think of your project in terms of objects.
 Each object usually contains data (attributes) and procedures (methods) that can access or manipulate the data.
 A method is similar to a function but resides inside the object.
 A common term you'll here is class or the blueprint for your objects. (objects are instances of classes).
 My first interpretation of objects was that they are similar to complex variables that have both containers and functions built into them.

 Since STEM projects will frequently use external Python packages objects (that are using OOP) early on you will run into OOP methods.
-Or you're likely alreading using OOP concepts by using the built-in methods on python objects.
+Or you're likely already using OOP concepts by using the built-in methods on python objects.
 For example using the .lower or .upper on a string.
 (You'll notice it from the dot notation) Dot notation means you are accessing data or running an operation connected to that object. (ie using an external library to get the temperature might call something like sensor.temperature).
 So OOP allows you to create your own objects and better organize your code with larger projects.
 It also makes it easier for someone else to use your code.

 ```python
 import adafruit_dht